-One simple way to show young employees you value them is by creating a good corporate rewards program.
+One simple way to show young employees you value them and nurture employee loyalty is by creating a good corporate rewards program.
 The rewards being offered must match the needs and interests of the young, talented employees to whom they are aimed.
 Failure to do so could result in those valuable, talented, young workers taking their talents to a company that better understands their interests, needs and desires.
 Regularly losing top talent this way can have a devastating impact on a company’s bottom line and their prospects for future growth.

 Display Corporate Social Responsibility

 One of the things that is attractive to workers from Gen X and Gen Z is when a company embraces corporate social responsibility.
 This generation of young workers loves successful companies that balance their drive for profits with programs that display social responsibility.
 Creating corporate programs that provide financial, educational and social support systems for the needy is attractive to this young group of workers and is more likely to engender their loyalty than a ‘profits at all costs’ corporate mentality.
 They want to work for corporations that care about people.

 Young workers today have a great deal of respect for the environment.
 Corporations that want their loyalty must have policies in place where keeping the environment clean and healthy holds a high priority.
 Corporations that show respect for the environment in their manufacturing and waste disposal processes, support ‘green’ projects like clean-up efforts, and create healthy greenspaces are more likely to attract and retain the top talent from this growing wave of young corporate employees.
 Environmental awareness is important to this generation of workers; companies whose policies reflect this are more likely to get their attention and hold their interest.